Paap-O-Meter: Plot

-The story revolves around the adventures of Bhoot Boss and his assistants Pakela and Thakela, who look for people who have sinned and teach them a lesson.
-Together, they live high in the sky, in the ghost world, and keep an eye on the planet earth to ensure that the sinners are always under control.
-The Meter Of Sins (Paap o meter) tells them if any human has committed a sin and by pressing its button, they can see what the person has done.
+The story revolves around the adventures of Bhoot Boss and his assistants, Pakela and Thakela, who seek out sinners and teach them a lesson.
+Together, they live high in the sky, in the ghost world, and keep an eye on Earth to ensure that sinners are always under control.
+The Meter Of Sins (Paap-O-Meter) tells them if any human has committed a sin, and by pressing its button, they can see what the person has done.
 Along with the main assistants, Bhoot Boss has many more assistants who feature occasionally in the show like Hatela.
 According to 'Chidhaana Paap Hai' and 'Genie VS Bhoot', when Pakela and Thakela are sent to make things right without Bhoot Boss, they only make every situation worse; that's when Bhoot Boss intervenes and corrects the situation.

-In the newer seasons (from Season 5), the ghosts live at Earth, which means that instead of knowing the sinner when the Paap-O-Meter rings, they will find the sinner after a person undergoing a plight tells what his plight is.
+In the newer seasons (from Season 5), the ghosts live on Earth, which means that instead of knowing the sinner when the Paap-O-Meter rings, they will find the sinner after a person undergoes a plight tell them what their plight is, in addition to their visibility to that person.
 Other than correcting sinners, they solve many other people's plights which does not have a sinner involved.